cosminadrianpopescu/azul/README.md

 ## Session restore

 `Azul` has very powerfull options to save and restore a session.
-By invoking azul command `AzulSaveLayout`, your layout will be saved in the selected file.
+By invoking the azul command `AzulSaveLayout`, your layout will be saved in the selected file.
 This means all the floats and the splits and the tabs.

 By calling `AzulRestoreLayout`, the current layout will be overriten by the layout saved in the file.
 This means all your current tabs, splits and floats